sccn/mobilab/dependency/cudaica/README.md

 sudo make install
 ```

-7- Make sure that CUDAICA was inscalled showing its help text:
+7- Make sure that CUDAICA was installed showing its help text:
 ```bash
 cudaica --help
 ```
-The ultimate proof that the installation was successful is running CUDAICA on some data within the MATLAB/EEGLAB enviroment (for rest purposes you can juts use random data), for which several wrappers exist (see [cudaica plugin](https://liaa.dc.uba.ar/node/20), [MoBILAB wrapper](https://github.com/aojeda/mobilab/tree/master/dependency/cudaica)  )
+The ultimate proof that the installation was successful is running CUDAICA on some data within the MATLAB/EEGLAB enviroment (for test purposes you can juts use random data), for which several wrappers exist (see [cudaica plugin](https://liaa.dc.uba.ar/node/20) [MoBILAB wrapper](https://github.com/aojeda/mobilab/tree/master/dependency/cudaica)  )

 That's it folks, enjoy!